 The Trasks were known for their civic spirit.
 To show their appreciation for the Saratoga Springs community, Katrina Trask began a tradition in 1912 of presenting the Yaddo Medal, crafted by Tiffany & Company, to a young man and young woman in the graduating class at Saratoga Springs High School who demonstrate academic achievement and character.
 The tradition continues to this day.

-For more about the history of the Trasks and Yaddo, please consult Yaddo: Making American History, edited by Micki McGee (New York: Columbia University Press, 2008).
+For more about the history of the Trasks and Yaddo, please consult Yaddo: Making American Culture, edited by Micki McGee (New York: Columbia University Press, 2008).
 Our institutional archive, which encompasses artist guest files through 1980, is located in the Archives and Manuscripts Division of the New York Public Library in Manhattan.
 The finding aid is available online here.
 Research inquiries should be directed to the library.